Military railways: World War II

 German military transport was mostly dependent on trains and horses in World War II.
 Railway sabotage during World War II was among the difficulties.
-Leaders also used military trains, for example Adolf Hitler's Amerika and Hermann Goering's Asien.
-Trains were protected by railcars armed with anti aircraft guns or flak waggon.
+Leaders used military trains, for example Adolf Hitler's Amerika and Hermann Goering's Asien.
+Trains were protected by railcars with anti aircraft guns or flak waggon.

 German bombing of Polish railways contributed greatly to the swift success of the 1939 invasion of Poland.
 In turn, losses due to air attacks on Deutsche Reichsbahn in 1944 severely handicapped German logistics.

 Japan built several railways for military purposes, notably the Burma-Siam Railway, known as the Death Railway because of the number of Allied prisoners-of-war and Asian labourers who died to construct it.

 The existing Northeast Indian Railways were expanded by the Americans to supply China via the Ledo Road.
 Railway lines were also constructed by the Allies in the Suez Canal area.